fbpx

 Accessibility

 Tour involves standing, walking, and stairs.
 Visitors with limited mobility may be able to enjoy a first floor tour of the house and grounds and a visual tour of the museum is available.
 Visitors can access a virtual tour of the museum from their own digital device onsite.
 Folding chairs are provided for visitors who would like to use them while on tour.
-The site is not equipped with ramps, elevators, or lifts.
+The site is not equipped with ramps, elevators, or lifts and there is no air-conditioning.
 Service animals are welcome.
 We are happy to work with you to make your visit an enjoyable one and we encourage visitors with questions or requests to call ahead.

 Directions